Erythema nodosum is a rare condition where tender lumps form on the skin. It is due to inflammation of fat or connective tissue beneath the skin.

 The risk of this problem is low.
 It is only slightly higher in those who have the causes listed above.

 Very tender, deep lumps, like bruises,

-- May also appear on the forearms, trunk, neck, and head
+- May also appear on the arms, trunk, neck, and head

 - Cultures or a throat swab for strep

 - Biopsy of one of the skin lumps